org-arl/unet-blog/_posts/2021-05-31-intelligent-transmissions.md

 tags: [unetstack]
 ---

 UnetStack powered acoustic modems provide extreme flexibility to the user to automate processes such as transmission of data frames (e.g. position updates) or signals, decision making after reception etc. enabling a hands-off approach to test various deployment scenarios.
-If you are using a program or a script to transmit and receive from your SDOAM, it is often good to know your location (latitude, longitude and depth), to make decisions such as when to transmit, what power level to use etc. This is not a big problem if your acoustic modem is deployed in a fixed location.
+If you are using a program or a script to transmit and receive from your software defined open architecture acoustic modem (SDOAM), it is often good to know your location (latitude, longitude and depth), to make decisions such as when to transmit, what power level to use etc. This is not a big problem if your acoustic modem is deployed in a fixed location.
 However, if the modem is installed in a mobile underwater asset like an autonomous underwater vehicle (AUV), such decisions are crucial.

 Since transducers are electromechanical devices, transmitting at high power closer to the water surface will cause cavitation that will result in a bad communication link.
 This may even damage the transducer.
 Additionally, if you are close to a receiving modem, transmitting at high power may saturate the receiver thereby causing the receiver to not being able to decipher your messages.

-UnetStack enabled Subnero modems that are in the [standalone configuration](https://subnero.com/products/wnc-m25mss3.html) comes installed with a depth sensor.
-Additional sensors like [GPS, compass](https://subnero.com/products/sensors.html) etc. are available as optional upgrades.
-However, a depth sensor is not a standard sensor on an [embedded configuration](https://subnero.com/products/wnc-m25mse3.html) modem which is the typical configuration you will install in an AUV.
-That doesn't mean that the modem cannot have access to the location information.
-Let us a take a look at how a user would use this information to decide when to transmit and when not to do it, from a modem that is installed in an AUV.
+UnetStack enabled Subnero modems in [standalone configuration](https://subnero.com/products/wnc-m25mss3.html) come with a depth sensor (with option to add sensors like [GPS, compass](https://subnero.com/products/sensors.html) etc.).
+Let us a take a look at how a user would use this information to decide when to transmit and when not to, from a modem that is installed in an AUV.

 <p align="center"><img src="../assets/img/intelligent/auv.png"></p>
 <p align="center">Figure 1: AUV internal connection</p>